Certified Master of Career Services (CMCS)

 Scenario 1 aligns with the Career domain.
 Scenario 2 aligns with the Relationship domain (specifically, sub-domains Relationship Mediation, Talent Development and Service Coordination).
 Scenario 3 aligns with the Relationship domain (specifically, sub-domains Cultural Competence and Diversity/Inclusion).
 Scenario 4 aligns with the Ethics Domain.

 You may complete your application as your time allows.
 The online application lists each of the steps, with their status.
 You can log in at any time and see how much more you need to do.
 Some steps may take longer than others.
 For example, after you provide an email address for a reference, that person needs to respond before that step is completed.
 You can log into your record at any time and see which items still need to be completed.
+For the scenarios, remember, once you elect to start a scenario, you must complete your response for that scenario within 60 minutes.
 Incomplete records will be deleted after a year.

 A supervisor, manager, Chair, Dean (or higher), or peer (of equal academic and professional standing) may serve as a reference for a CMCS applicant.